-Received an Operation Encompass call/notification?
+Received an Operation Encompass call about a child in your school?

 Operation Encompass ensures there is a simple phone call or notification, to a trained member of school staff, before a child arrives in school.
 The call or notification is triggered by police recently attending the child’s home or being involved in a domestic abuse incident, that the child has experienced.